HorvathLab/NGS/ReadCounts/docs/Filtering.md

 The aligned reads covering a specific locus may, for a variety of reasons, not be a reliable observation of the reference or variant alleles at that site.
-The readCounts suite provides a flexible filtering system that can be tailored as needed to ensure reliable allele counts.
+The ReadCounts suite provides a flexible filtering system that can be tailored as needed to ensure reliable allele counts.

-The available read-filtering strategies are defined in the file "filter.ini" in the readCounts distribution.
+The available read-filtering strategies are defined in the file "filter.ini" in the ReadCounts distribution.
 New or modified read-filtering strategies can be created, using the same format in a filter.ini in the current working directory.
-Named filtering strategies in the current working directory override those with the same name in the readCounts distribution.
+Named filtering strategies in the current working directory override those with the same name in the ReadCounts distribution.

 ## Read-Filtering Strategies